15 Property Investment Tips: Lessons Learnt from Experts (2025)

 Tip 1: Think Long Term

 If you are really considering long term, your property investment strategy should have a plan for a 10-20 year time frame.
+With many landlords even considering generational strategies.
+Exceptional wealth has been generated this way for generations for a handful of families, like the Grosvenors.

-Tip 2: Have a Clear Investment Strategy
+Tip 2: Set Clear Goals

-Think about your reasons for investing in property.
-Think about what you want to achieve and what are the best investments to get you there:
+Think about what you want to achieve and what are the best property deals to get you there:

 - Are you interested in property to make money now, or build for the future?
 Are you planning a property pension?